ceru23/mcmc-decrypt/README.md

 ## Decrypting Messages with MCMC

-Simple code to test MCMC for decrypting messages
+Simple code to test MCMC for decrypting messages using Metropolis-Hastings sampler

 ##### Unigram probabilities: